bjwelker/Snapcast-piCore/README.md

 ```
 $ amixer cset numid=3 1
 ```
-or just connect to the Webinterface on http://<SnapCast Client IP>
+or just connect to the Webinterface on http://SnapCast-Client-IP